-The NASA GLOBE Clouds team collocates submitted observations multiple geostationary satellites, CERES instruments onboard Aqua and Terra, and CALIPSO.
+The NASA GLOBE Clouds team collocates submitted observations with those from multiple geostationary satellites, CERES instruments onboard Aqua and Terra, and CALIPSO.
 This process is referred to as a satellite match.
 A satellite match table is produced that summarizes collocation results.
-The table is then sent in a personalized email to the ground observer (see Image 1).
+The table is then sent in a personalized email to the ground observer (see image 2).